-The Goodwill Excel Center is located at 1776 G Street, NW, Washington DC.
-The school has two floors and the entrance to the school is on the ground level.
-All guests that enter the Goodwill Excel Center will enter through the main entrance on 18th street and will be greeted by a Security Guard.
+The NW campus has two floors and the entrance to the school is on the ground level.
+All guests that enter the Goodwill Excel Center will enter through the main entrance on 18th Street NW and will be greeted by a Security Guard.
 The Security Guard can open the door and assist any individual needing help entering.
 All students or guests, without disabilities or a physical limitation, that need to go to the classroom level of the school will walk down a flight of stairs.